Keswick Adventures Blog

 Keswick is no Ibiza, but if you like a chilled night out at a traditional pub or a modern bar, then we've got you covered.
 There are loads of pubs in Keswick, each with its own speciality, like the super dog-friendly Dog and Gun and CAMRA award-winner, The Wainwright.
 Most sell food too, so you can enjoy a meal alongside your pint.

-High above Keswick is the amazing Castlerigg Stone Circle.
+High above the town is one of Keswick's best attractions: the amazing Castlerigg Stone Circle.
 This ancient site has panoramic views of the fells, including Blencathra and Helvellyn.
-It’s the best-situated stone circle in the country.
+It's the best-situated stone circle in the country.

 Up a steep and narrow road in Borrowdale is one of the most photographed packhorse bridges in the Lake District.
 And just beyond that is the well named Surprise View, which suddenly opens out to provide unbelievable open views over Derwentwater and Bassenthwaite Lake in the distance.